AmeeJoshi-MCA/MVVM-Coroutines-Hilt-Room-Data-Binding/README.md

 # Android-Sample project
-This repository contains a sample project in Kotlin to demonstrate AndroidX, MVVM, Coroutines, Hilt, Room, Data Binding, View Binding, Retrofit, Moshi and Repository pattern
+This repository contains a sample project in Kotlin to demonstrate AndroidX, MVVM, Coroutines, Hilt, Room, Data Binding, View Binding, Retrofit, Moshi, Navigation Graph and Repository pattern

 ## How to build on your environment
 You can open the project in Android studio and press run.